sherifnabil/survey/README.md

 The backend provides a RESTful API, while the React frontend consumes it to manage surveys, questions, and responses.
 Backend is A modular, scalable Survey Management API built with Laravel using clean architecture patterns (Actions, DTOs, Resources).

----

-##  Overview

-This project provides a RESTful API for managing surveys with a nested structure:

-Survey → Sections → Questions → Options

-It is designed with separation of concerns and extensibility in mind.

 ##  Architecture

 ### 🔹 Actions